 Track Your Progress

 Some people use a journal or post their progress on Facebook.
+Some people use a fitness tracker.
 Make a game out of it with prizes or rewards of non-food items.
 Record your weight to track your progress.
 Expect it may be slow and have some ups and downs.
 Just aim for more wins as you watch the scale go down.

 Fluctuations are normal.
 Record your progress.
 Some weeks it will not change.
 Weight can creep up over time.
 As you remember what is a set point weight and why you want to change yours, it will help when you track your weight so you can make immediate corrections if it fluctuates in the wrong direction.